Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-Key-Key_Hangup-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x01100005
-    :digest: ff505159b315fd25a22abc2a0a191669
+    :digest: 94dcf48fc28800c14af6fa064d7679d6

-A key to end an ongoing call (see  for a key to toggle current call state)
+A key to end an ongoing call (see Qt::Key_ToggleCallHangup for a key to toggle current call state)